Ministers and Staff

-Laura grew up in the DC area, and she has lived in the Midwest, as well as the South.
-She and her family live in Belmont, where she serves on the PTA board and is a Town Meeting Member.
+Laura VanderHart (she, her) grew up in the DC area, and she has lived in the Midwest, as well as the South.
+She and her family moved to Belmont in 2010, where she serves on the PTA board and is a Town Meeting Member.
 Laura has been a French teacher and has advised student publications.
 She is grateful to be at Follen, working with an excellent staff and a church membership that seeks social justice.
 She lives in Belmont with her spouse and two kids.

 Rev. Lucinda Duncan, Minister Emerita

-The Reverend Lucinda Duncan was Follen’s Senior Minister for eighteen happy years, 1993-2011.
+The Reverend Lucinda Duncan (she, her) was Follen’s Senior Minister for eighteen happy years, 1993-2011.

 She graduated from Lawrence University with a major in third-world political science, served as a Peace Corps volunteer with her husband Bob in Honduras, raised three sons, and served UU congregations in Concord, Jamaica Plain and Cambridge.
 She earned a Masters in Religious Education from Meadville Lombard and her Masters of Divinity from Harvard Divinity School.
-She lives in West Concord with her puppy Bosun.
+She now lives in Colorado near family.